 Instructions to the editor: please make the following changes to Page 292, Line 26 in the subclause 36.3.16 (Transmit requirements for PPDUs sent in response to a triggering frame) in D3.0 as shown below:

-The PPE Pad field contains all 0s.
-The number of bits in the PPE Pad field is the least number of bits required to round the length of the PPE Thresholds Info field to an integer number of octets.
+The PPE Pad subfield contains all 0s.
+The maximum length of the PPE Pad subfield is seven bits and the length is chosen so that the EHT PPE Thresholds field is an integer multiple of 8 bits.

 Instructions to the editor: please make the following changes to Page 290, Line 38 in the subclause 36.3.16 (Transmit requirements for PPDUs sent in response to a triggering frame) in D3.0 as shown below: